Vyral/base-template/_posts/2019-02-01-renting-vs--buying-key-considerations-before-you-choose-to-do-either.md

 {% include youtube.html %}

-Should I rent or buy in today’s market?
-Before deciding, ask yourself some key questions that should aid in you arriving at a well-informed decision.
+<P style="text-align: center;"><em>Should I rent or buy in today’s market?
+Before deciding, ask yourself some key questions that should aid in you arriving at a well-informed decision.</em></p>

 A question that I receive fairly regularly is, “Am I better off renting or buying?”
 The answer is far from a one-size-fits-all.&nbsp;